 7. Eucalyptus Grows Super Fast

 One of the reasons it’s an environment-friendly choice is the rate at which the trees grow.
-Many varieties reach early maturity ten years after planting.
+Many varieties of these trees reach early maturity just ten years after planting.

 Whether you use eucalyptus trees for essential oils, didgeridoos, or flooring, you get value.
 And in ten years, someone else can also enjoy the benefits of another eucalyptus tree.